 Metal helmets were first introduced sometime during the early Bronze Age (between 3000 and 2100 BC).
 Scholars have not been able to determine a precise date for their invention.
 The earliest metal helmets were made of bronze.
 Over time, helmet-makers began to use harder metals, such as steel, for additional protection.
 Over the centuries, many different types of helmets were invented.
 They all had one main purpose: to protect the head during battle.

-From War to the Work Site
+From War to the Worksite

 Stronger, Lighter Hard Hats

-Some hard hats have a rolled edge that drains rainwater off the front of the hat.
-This prevents the water from rolling down the back of the worker’s neck.
+Some hard hats have a rolled edge that drains rainwater off the front of the hat as well.
+The rolled edge prevents water from rolling down the back of the worker’s neck.